stuartparmenter/media-proxy/README.md

-# Media Proxy — Home Assistant Add-on
+# Media Proxy

 Stream videos, GIFs, still images, and YouTube content to tiny LED/LCD displays (e.g., ESPHome devices using DDP) with smart resizing, optional color-range expansion, and packet pacing.
-This add-on exposes a WebSocket control API and pushes pixel data over UDP using the DDP format.
+Exposes a WebSocket control API and pushes pixel data over UDP using the DDP format.

-> The add-on launches `src/run.py` via `ha-addon/run.py`, which reads add-on options and execs the server with `--host/--port` and an optional `--config`.
+Available as a Home Assistant add-on or standalone Python application.

 ---